realtechsupport/c-plus-r/README.md

 - Do not use the zip download option - It seems to not include all files.
 Instead download with git clone from the command line: git clone https://github.com/realtechsupport/c-plus-r.git

-- Disable Chrome's hardware accelleration (settings/advanced/system) if you are on Ubuntu 20.04LTS and using that browser
+- Tested on Ubuntu 20.04 LTS (kernel 5.2.8).
+Disable Chromium's hardware accelleration (settings/advanced/system) if you are on Ubuntu 20.04 LTS with Chromium.

 <br>